-In collaboration with OPM, a five days regional data verification and validation workshop was organized by UNDP in Mbale Municipality as a central place within the region.
+OPM, in collaboration with UNDP organized a five days regional data verification and validation workshop in Mbarara Municipality as a central place within the region.
 This involved key district DDMC focal persons for the purpose of creating local/district ownership of the profiles.

-3.3 Preserve the spatial data to enable future use of the maps
+3.3 Preserve the Spatial data to enable future use of the maps

-HRV profiles report and maps have been verified and validated, final HRV profiles inventory and geo-database have been prepared containing all GIS data in various file formats to enable future use of the maps.
+HRV profile reports and maps have been verified and validated, final HRV profiles inventory and geo-database have been prepared containing all GIS data in various file formats to enable future use of the maps.